microsoft/verona/docs/internal/foreign_code.md

 ### Templates

 C++ templates are exposed as Verona generics.
-Unlike normal Verona generics, C++ templates can take values as type parameters.
+Unlike Verona generics, C++ templates can take values as type parameters.
 For the MVP, we should not support C++20 object literals and so support only types and numeric types as template parameters.
 This is sufficient for existing rich C++ APIs and requires approximately the same parsing logic as is already needed for Verona arrays.